Bigger is Better?

 Is economic analysis ready for the age of Big Data?
 That’s the underlying question explored in this week’s EconTalk episode.
 Host Russ Roberts welcomes Stanford’s Susan Athey, and they discuss how machine learning might be used in conjunction with more traditional econometric techniques.
 They also talk about the ways commercial entities, such as amazon and Facebook, use machine learning to change their users’ experiences and increase profits.

 Are there lessons to be learned from these commercial experiences that can help us analyze policy?
 Or will counterfactuals, such as what would have happened had NAFTA not passed, forever evade such rigorous analysis?
-Share your thoughts with us in the Comments…As always, we love to hear from you.

 1. Why is it so difficult to measure the effects of a policy such as minimum wage legislation, and how does Athey cast doubt on the Card-Krueger study?